koolkoala1900/dev/README.md

 ### How Data is Passed Down Through Components
-First of all, all data is created in product-data.json.
+First of all, all data is created in product-data.json and passed through props.
 Then, this data is used to create and fill the Box and Sorting files with the data of these products.
 Then, the data from Box is used to map the shopping list items in ProdMap.
 This (ProdMap) is then used in Filtering to be able to sort by the price.